Staff and students in all our academies are committed to the values held by The Education Fellowship.

 For media inquiries please contact: Sarah Flanaghan at email@example.com

 The Education Fellowship was formed to move the barriers of education.
 We believe the pathway to change our society is through education.
-We want in our academies to not just develop outstanding teachers, and thereby learning, but to create an environment where children feel encouraged and safe to learn.
+We want - in our academies - not only to develop outstanding teachers, and thereby learning, but to create an environment where children feel encouraged and safe to learn.

 As we grow, so do the opportunities for you to get involved with our academies in various and differing ways.

-Will you be with us on our pathway to going beyond the expected?
-We’ve started well on our journey in changing education and giving children chances beyond their expectation, but now the support – and momentum – you can give us is vital.
+Will you be with us on our pathway to educational excellence?
+We’ve started well on our journey in changing education and giving children chances beyond their expectation, but now the support and momentum you can give us is vital.

 Please contact Lizzie Rowe, Deputy CEO and Chair of the Funding Committee, to discuss ways you can support our work.

 We want each one of our students to be inspired and reach a level of excellence.
 In order for us to achieve this we have to raise their expectations and aspirations.

 Many of our children come from disadvantaged backgrounds which means their opportunities of developing into confident and talented people of the future is more of a challenge.